benfogle/python-gnumake/doc/source/makefile_funcs.rst

     # Invoke the test function
     $(info RESPONSE = $(say_hello world))

-This snipper will produce the following output:
+This snippet will produce the following output:

 .. code-block:: text